dguest/atlas-dl/index.md

 > 4. Adding and working with multiple "remote" forks from your local repository
 > 5. Creating merge requests to modify code in a way to ensure that it gets reviewed
-> 6. Including code from other repositories with yours through the use of submodules
+> 6. Including code from other repositories with yours through the use of submodules {: .checklist}
-> 7. The Athena repository, and how to contribute to it.
-{: .checklist}

 {% include links.md %}